brucou/movie-search-app-inferno/README.md

  - web components in order to have a reusable and portable implementation

- Portability was important as the underlying idea is to port this application into many different front-end framworks.
+ Portability was important as the underlying idea is to port this application into many different front-end frameworks.
 So far, implementation exists for :
   - [nerv](https://github.com/brucou/movie-search-app-nerv)

 # Installation and execution